wfondrie/depthcharge/docs/api/index.md

 # The depthcharge Python API

-The depthcharge package provides utilities and classes to parse, store, and use mass spectra, peptides, and small molecules in Transformer models.
+The depthcharge package provides utilities and classes to parse, store, and use mass spectra, peptides, and small molecules in PyTorch models.
-Although depthcharge is primarly focused Transformers, many of these classes can be used as building blocks for models of your own choice.
+Although depthcharge is primarily focused on PyTorch Transformer modules as a starting point, many of these classes and utilities can be used as building blocks for models of your own choice.

 ## Tokenizers